elizabethcwt/ip/docs/README.md

 ## Features
 ### Adding a new task
 #### Adding a todo task: `todo`
-<br>Adds a todo task in your task list.
+Adds a todo task in your task list.
 <br>Format: `todo [todo task description]`
 <br>Examples:
 <br>